yuki-961004/binaryRL/README.md

 Before using this package, please make sure you agree with this assumptions.

 > This experiment employs a Two-Alternative Forced Choice (TAFC) paradigm.
-Learning for each stimulus is independent, meaning reward outcomes for one stimulus do not affect learning for other stimuli.
+Furthermore, for any given stimulus, the reward outcomes are independently and identically distributed (i.i.d.) across trials.

 If you agree with this assumptions, I will introduce how to use this package.